“I (John) was in the Spirit on the Lord's day, and heard behind me a great voice, as of a trumpet.” (Revelation 1:10)

 As the influence from the Church of Rome expanded, and their determination to be unlike the Jews, the Church of Rome adopted another pagan tradition which stems from the celebration of Ishtar.
 This tradition is commonly called “Lent.”
 Lent is the forty-day period in which some professed Christians get ready for Easter.
 During these forty days prior to Easter Sunday there is a period of prayer, fasting from certain foods, and causing affliction to ones’ body.

 In Humbolt’s Mexican Researches, Vol. 1, page 404 we read of pagan Mexicans who observed this forty-day period.
 He writes: “Three days after the vernal equinox began a solemn fast of forty days in honor of the sun.”
+Here we see that Rome had adopted the pagan practice of calculating the head of the year by the vernal equinox, instead of the biblical way of sighting the sliver of the new moon and the checking of Abib barley in Jerusalem.
+This pagan method of calculating Easter from the first full moon after the venal equinox was in keeping with the spring festival in honor of Ishtar—the goddess of fertility—celebrated with eggs and rabbits.

 “Seest thou not what they do in the cities of Judah and in the streets of Jerusalem?
 The children gather wood, and the fathers kindle the fire, and the women knead their dough, to make cakes (hot cross buns) to the queen of heaven (Ishtar/Easter), and to pour out drink offerings unto other gods, that they may provoke Me to anger.”
 (Jeremiah 7:17, 18)